 COGNITIVE BEHAVIORAL THERAPY: Over the course of months and years, our reaction to chronic pain often includes repetitive negative thoughts.
 Cognitive behavioral therapy helps us learn techniques to avoid repetitive negative thoughts.

 Mindfulness Based Stress Reduction is another technique that can help mitigate the suffering associated with pain.
 Mindful Meditation practiced 30 minutes per day produces measurable changes in brain activity that can be seen on Functional MRI scans of the brain within 90 days.
 These changes demonstrate decreased brain activity in areas associated with pain, depression, anxiety and anger.
-Scientific studies have also demonstrated that MBSR produces improved immune function, reduces blood pressure, reduces heart rate, improves sleep and provides other beneficial physiologic changes associated with healing and wellness.
+Scientific studies have also demonstrated that MBSR produces improved immune function, reduces blood pressure, reduces heart rate AND improves heart rate variability (an indicator of cardiovascular and metabolic health), improves sleep and provides other beneficial physiologic changes associated with healing and wellness.
 Yoga and meditation are essential components of an MBSR program.

-SLEEP: Pain cannot be managed or successfully treated unless an individual gets 8-9 hours of restorative sleep per night.
+SLEEP: Pain cannot be managed or successfully treated unless an individual gets 7-8 hours of restorative sleep per night.
 Sleep hygiene recommendations are an essential part of the path to wellness.
-Daily exposure to sunlight outdoors and restoring normal circadian rhythm are essential for pain management.
-Going to bed at the same time every evening and sticking to a regular schedule is the most important part of improving sleep.
-Daytime exposure to sunlight and dimming the lights in the evening are also required.
+Daily exposure to sunlight outdoors early in the day and restoring normal circadian rhythm are essential for pain management.
+Going to bed at the same time every evening and sticking to a regular schedule is an important part of improving sleep.
+Early daytime exposure to sunlight and dimming the lights in the evening are also required.
 Regular exercise (daily walking) is essential.
 Wearing blue-light blocking glasses for 2-3 hours before bedtime can facilitate sleep.
 When blue light wavelengths (light bulbs, computer screens, TV screens) hit the retina of the eye a message is immediately relayed to the “internal clock” of the brain that tells the brain there is still daylight.
 This inhibits the production of melatonin (the “sleep hormone”).
 Avoiding bright light (especially from TV or computer screens) for 2-3 hours before bedtime is important.
-If you must watch TV or work on the computer in the evening that blue light blocking glasses or goggles are a must.
-There are free software programs that will eliminate the blue light from your computer screen as an alternative to blue light blockers.
+If you must watch TV or work on the computer in the evening than blue light blocking glasses or goggles are a must.
+There are free software programs that will eliminate the blue light from your computer screen and cell phone as an alternative to blue light blockers.

 OBESITY AND OVERWEIGHT: Extra fat around the belly and internal organs causes chronic inflammation throughout the body.
 The fat cells around internal organs and the immune cells that reside alongside the fat cells both produce a steady stream of chemicals that circulate throughout the body stimulating inflammation everywhere.
 These circulating chemicals are called cytokines and chemokines.
 Certain cytokines and chemokines cause fatigue, brain fog, and sensitize the nerves, increasing pain.
 They also interfere with sleep.
 Weight loss is an essential component to pain reduction for overweight and obese patients.
 The best nutritional approach to weight loss includes a Paleo Diet with carbohydrate restriction (low carbohydrate, high-healthy-fat whole food diet).
 Adding medically supervised intermittent fasting (such as an 18- 24 hour fast every 1-2 weeks, consuming only water for 18-24 hours) can also be effective especially combined with a carbohydrate restricted Paleo Diet and lifestyle.